HeardLibrary/digital-scholarship/lod/sparql.md

 1. The query endpoint URL is `https://query.wikidata.org/sparql`
 2. The HTTP request type should be set to POST.
 3. On the Headers tab, set a key of `Content-Type` and a value of that key of `application/sparql-query`.  **This is required and the query will NOT work if this header isn't sent!**
 4. On the Headers tab, set a key of `Accept` and a value for that key of `application/sparql-results+xml` to get RDF/XML.
+To get RDF/Turtle (if supported by the endpoint), use a value of `text/turtle`.
+To get JSON-LD, use a value of `application/ld+json`.
 5. On the Body tab, click the `raw` radio button.
 Then in the box below, paste the query.
 6. Click the `Send` button.